NuWro/user-guide/docs/getting-started/installation.md

     * the shared object of PYTHIA6 is called `libPythia6.dylib`,
     * the bash profile file is called `~/.profile`.

-    Note that the macOS configuration with ROOT6 is known not to work properly.
+    Note that the following problems are known to emerge:

+    * NuWro has not yet been configured to work with ROOT6 under macOS,
+    * while installing `gfortran` via Homebrew the `libgfortran.dylib` file is not properly linked for the C compiler, one should export the variable `LIBRARY_PATH` with the path to the lib file.<br>
+    e.g. put into `~/.profile` the following line (it will depend on the `gfortran` installation)

+        `export LIBRARY_PATH=/usr/local/lib/gcc/6`

 ## Building NuWro